TristanThrush/perplexity-correlations/README.md

 best used with estimators such as `perplexity_correlations.estimation.product` and `perplexity_correlations.estimation.sign` which return estimates that are proportional to the optimal weights in expectation, but we found that these estimators are not robust enough to be particularly useful.
-Still, nice to have for further research.
+Still, they are nice to have for further research.

 ## Training a fastText pretraining data filter